 My radio clients kept asking me to do special projects on the side, so I launched my first copywriting website on St. Patrick’s Day of 2006.
 Then social media became a thing.
 Website content started focusing less on keyword stuffing for search and more on delivering a value to the user.
 Blogs evolved from online megaphones for anyone with a half-baked opinion to strategic marketing tools.
 In June of 2013, I was able to turn my side job into a full-time business.

 Journalism and radio made me a better content writer.

 A good content writer is a good journalist first.
-I ask a lot of questions to learn about your business, your goals, your customers and your competition.
-That’s the only way to develop a message that matters to your audience.
+I ask a lot of questions to learn about your business, goals, challenges, clients, and competition.
+There’s a lot of heavy lifting before the writing happens, but that’s the only way to develop a message that matters to your ideal client.

 When I wrote radio commercials, I had anywhere from 10 to 60 seconds to connect with listeners.
 I had no choice but to be clear and concise.
 And because the scripts were being spoken, they had to sound natural and believable.
 I take the same approach to writing content.
 Clarity, simplicity and authenticity above all else.